cgalmenartest/node/INSTALL.md

 Edit the configuration file at `test/init/init/config.js` to match your tags in `assets/js/backbone/components/tag.js`

 ### Start the forever server (from the midas git folder)

+Install forever with from npm:

+     sudo npm install -g forever

 This will run the application server on port 1337